Sts. Peter and Paul Cathedral, Melbourne

 The building is the seat of the Ukrainian Catholic Eparchy of Saint Peter and Paul of Melbourne (Eparchia Sanctorum Petri and Pauli Melburnensis Ucrainorum) which began as an apostolic exarch in 1958 with the bull "Singularem huius" of Pope Pius XII and was raised to its current status in 1982 through the bull "Christum Iesum" of Pope John Paul II.

-It is under the pastoral responsibility of Bishop Peter Stasiuk.
+It is under the pastoral responsibility of Mykola Bychok.